Skip to main content

 Before diving into outfit ideas, consider these factors to make informed wardrobe choices:

-• Weather and Season:
+• Weather and season:

 Melbourne’s weather is famously unpredictable, so a quick check of the forecast is non-negotiable.
 If you’re planning a longer visit, like a 3-day girls’ trip to the Mornington Peninsula, make sure to pack versatile pieces that can handle a mix of weather conditions.

-• Tour Activities: Will you be walking through vineyards, sitting for a tasting, or dining at a vineyard restaurant?
+• Tour activities: Will you be walking through vineyards, sitting for a tasting, or dining at a vineyard restaurant?
 Your outfit should suit the itinerary.

-• Location and Vibe: Some vineyards are casual and rustic, while others are upscale and formal.
+• Location and vibe: Some vineyards are casual and rustic, while others are upscale and formal.
 Match your attire to the ambiance.

 • Practicality: Comfort is essential, especially for walking tours or standing for extended periods.